 13. Tourist Culture

-As mentioned before, there is a flood of Californians moving to Coeur D’Alene, but that does not consider the touristsOpens in a new tab. that visit yearly.
+As mentioned before, there is a flood of Californians moving to Coeur D’Alene, but that does not consider the tourists that visit yearly.
 As of 2017, an estimated 2 million tourists visit this city per year.
 While Coeur D’Alene is growing, it is not densely busy.
 However, if tourists just make you go crazy, Coeur D’Alene might not be the best place to move to.

 14. Far From Home